A One (or Two) Day Itinerary

 - Omorehu waterfall

-The waterfall offers a great photo opportunity and is an example of the many waterfalls that fall into the Whanganui River.
+The waterfall offers a great photo opportunity and is an example of the many waterfalls that fall into the Whanganui River, all you've got to do is pull over and watch in awe.

 Pipiriki is the gateway to the upper Whanganui River and the Whanganui National Park.
 Many canoe and jet boat trips start and finish here.
 The Department of Conservation has a shelter at Pipiriki with toilets, water and a camping area, and a storyboard display of the history and cultural significance of the Whanganui River.